• TaskPad and To-Do Bar

 Your E-mail Control Solution

-ClearContext IMS comes with a number of powerful e-mail capabilities, including contact prioritization, which color-codes your e-mail based on the importance of the sender.
-Upon initial install of MYN-ClearContext IMS, you will be seeing these color coded views.
-If you do not like this color-coding, you can turn it off by going to the ClearContext menu, and from the TWC Inbox Views submenu choosing MYN Messages.
+ClearContext comes with a number of powerful e-mail capabilities, including contact prioritization, which color-codes your e-mail based on the importance of the sender.
+Upon initial install of MYN-ClearContext, you will be seeing these color coded views.
+If you do not like this color-coding, you can turn it off by going to the ClearContext menu, and from the TWC Inbox Views submenu choosing MYN Messages (Outlook 2010 users use the View tab).

-The TWC-MYN version of ClearContext comes with additional Inbox views you may find useful.
+The TWC-MYN version of ClearContext comes with additional Inbox (and Processed Mail) views you may find useful.
 They are primarily used in conjunction with tagging and filing mail.
-One note: these MYN views are not accessed using the ClearContext menu.
+In fact, if you use Outlook 2003 or 2002 and want to use the Processed Mail folder for viewing Project mail, you will definitely want to activate the MYN Messages view in the Processed mail folder.
 Read below for a description of these views, and how to access them.

-How to Find and Activate the MYN Views
+How to Find and Select the MYN E-mail Views

-Note also, you will see a long list of ClearContext views in that Advanced Toolbar drop down.
-Those correspond to the various views you can get at through the ClearContext menu; you can use either approach to access those ClearContext views.
+Note also, you will see a long list of ClearContext views in these view lists.
+Those correspond to the various views you can also get at through the ClearContext menu (2007 or earlier); you can use either approach to access those ClearContext views.

 Take Care When Using These Custom MYN Views

 Like any custom view, if you change the configurations of the MYN views, those changes are permanent.
 So if you re-sort the view or re-group it, you will lose the original configuration.
 Since clicking on the column headings will cause a re-sort and or re-group, take care no to do that unless you intend to and you know how to return them to the original configurations.
 The ClearContext Restore button for views does not restore these MYN views.
-We are hoping that in future versions of the software, we will be able to add that restore capability.
-But in the mean time, the two primary MYN views (MYN by Category, and MYN by Category - Outlook 2007) are documented in the book, so If one of those gets really out of whack, follow the steps in Lesson 8 of the book to configure the view back to the MYN settings.
+We are hoping that, in future versions of the software, we will be able to add that restore capability.
+But in the mean time, the primary MYN view (MYN by Category) is documented in the book, so If one of those gets really out of whack, follow the steps in Lesson 8 of the book to configure the view back to the MYN settings.
 Reconfiguration instructions for the other views below will be added to this website later.

 MYN Views Installed for the Inbox and the Processed Mail folders